Add To Favorites

 The noble classes of old Japan played a matching game using exquisitely illustrated sea shells.
 The insides of the shells were painted with scenes from popular stories or legends.
 The shells’ backs all had the same design.
 Players had to match a scene or verse connected with a traditional story.
 Sometimes half a proverb or quote would be depicted and the object was to find its other half.

-Choose a story or theme for your shell illustrations.
-You could choose Japanese folk tales or any other topic you are studying.
+Students choose a story or theme for their shell illustrations.
+They can choose Japanese folk tales or any other topic of study.
 Trim off the edges of sturdy paper bowls with Crayola Scissors to make shell shapes.

 With Crayola Markers, draw parts of the story inside the bowls.
 Draw pictures twice (or once if you use connected pictures such as the basket, red hood, bed, and wolf from Little Red Riding Hood, for example).